 To identify small molecules with potential anti-tumor activity, a large compound library was initially screened.
-This yielded one molecule, ONC201, exhibiting tumor-specific cytotoxic activity (14).
-Subsequent assessment of its chemical structure revealed that ONC201 is an imidazopyridopyrimidone derivative (bottom panel of figure 2) (15), which is currently evaluated in a number of clinical trials targeting a range of different tumors (10,16-19).
-Moreover, a more potent variant of ONC201 was obtained through fluorination of its impiridone core (20).
+This yielded one molecule, ONC201, exhibiting tumor-specific cytotoxic activity (15).
+Subsequent assessment of its chemical structure revealed that ONC201 is an imidazopyridopyrimidone derivative (bottom panel of figure 2) (16), which is currently evaluated in a number of clinical trials targeting a range of different tumors (10,17-20).
+Moreover, a more potent variant of ONC201 was obtained through fluorination of its impiridone core (21).
 This novel ONC201 derivative was termed ONC212 (bottom panel of figure 2) and displays a broad-spectrum anti-tumor activity relative to ONC201.
-Pre-clinical evaluation of ONC212 established that impiridones are promising anti-cancer agents (21).
+Pre-clinical evaluation of ONC212 established that impiridones are promising anti-cancer agents (22).
 To obtain more insight into the potential cellular target of ONC201 and ONC212, they were included in a library of more than 700 compounds with established anti-tumor activity.
 This was screened using an assay with ClpP as target to isolate compounds able to activate the protease, yielding ONC201 and ONC212 as possible activators of ClpP (11).
+Moreover, a specific interaction of ClpP and ONC201 was established by mass spectrometry (12).
 In sum, impiridone compounds have emerged as powerful anti-tumor agents that are currently evaluated in different clinical trial stages.
-Similar to ADEP antibiotics, impiridones serve as activators of ClpP.
+Similar to ADEP antibiotics, impiridones serve as activators of

 Biochemical and structural features of ClpP